Spur Cell Anemia

 Acanthocytes with target cells in a patient with advanced liver disease.

-The diagnosis should be suspected when a severe anemia requiring frequent red blood cells (RBC) transfusions is combined with progressive liver failure, jaundice, coagulopathy, and encephalopathy.
-Rapid resolution of spur cell anemia has been observed after liver transplantation; therefore early diagnosis is crucial.[2]
+The diagnosis should be suspected when severe anemia requiring frequent red blood cell (RBC) transfusions occurs together with progressive liver failure, jaundice, coagulopathy, and encephalopathy.
+Rapid resolution of spur cell anemia has been observed after liver transplantation; therefore, early diagnosis is crucial.[2]

 The red blood cell membrane is composed of a lipid bilayer and proteins assembled in a complex manner that protects the red blood cell’s integrity and allows a bidirectional flux of electrolytes, energy, and information between the cell and its environment.[6]
 To preserve the red blood cell’s shape and regulate the cell’s deformability and mechanical stability, the plasma membrane is tethered to a filamentous network of proteins known as the membrane skeleton.

-The lipid bilayer contains nearly equal quantities (molar ratio 0.9-1) of unesterified cholesterol and phospholipids that are asymmetrically distributed between the outer and inner leaflets.
+The lipid bilayer contains nearly equal quantities (molar ratio of 0.9-1) of unesterified cholesterol and phospholipids asymmetrically distributed between the outer and inner leaflets.
 Phosphatidylcholine (30% of phospholipids) and sphingomyelin (30%) are found mainly in the outer layer, whereas phosphatidylethanolamine (28%) and phosphatidylserine (14%) reside in the inner layer.

 Although the cholesterol contents of the membrane are in equilibrium with the plasma free cholesterol, the uneven distribution of phospholipids is maintained by passive and active processes.